Austin Gallery

 Pros

-• Roll-top design expands to fit extra gear
+• Roll-top expands from 31L to ~36L for extra gear or souvenirs

 Cons

-• Camera cube eats into main compartment space
+• Camera cube eats half the main compartment when installed

 Capacity